All Episodes

 You're taking pleasure in the discomfort and misery of others.

-You're not feeling good for his problems and troubles.
+You're not feeling good for his problems and troubles?

 I'm feeling the sense that he's losing control and that he's even more dangerous now than he was before.

-If we can't win.
+If we can't win, isn't that funny?

 I love that one.

-I'll tell you what, the uh I can't possibly I know what we all thought of Bill Clinton, and again, that was principled and policy-oriented for the most part.
+And again, that was principled and policy-oriented for the most part.

 There was some personal stuff.

-One thing I cannot relate to, and I mean this in the bottom of my sizable and beating heart, I cannot relate to the rage and hatred that some of you have for George W. Bush.
+One thing I cannot relate to, and I mean this from the bottom of my sizable and beating heart, I cannot relate to the rage and hatred that some of you have for George W. Bush.

 I don't have that amount of rage and hatred in me.

-And if I if I ever do, it's it's usually oriented at a computer that doesn't work.
+And if I ever do, it's usually oriented at a computer that doesn't work, but not at a human being.

-I mean I d I just I'm I'm at a loss to understand it.
+I'm at a loss to understand it.

-And I don't think some of you do I think it's so so instinctive and and based on a bunch of lies, the election being stolen and votes not being counted in Ohio and uh lying at the American people to get us into war.
+I think it's so instinctive and based on a bunch of lies, the election being stolen and votes not being counted in Ohio and lying at the American people to get us into war.

-I I guess that would do it.
+I guess that would do it.

 But I just don't understand it.

-At least when he's throwing it over the plate, we got a chance, but now if he gets wild, this country's in deep doo-doo.
+But if he gets wild, this country's in deep doo-doo.

 I just don't know what it must be like to be a liberal today.